matm/jQuery-File-Upload-Wiki/Options.md

 ```

 ### initCallBack
-This callback function is called as soon as files have been selected or dropped.
+This callback function is called as soon as files have been selected or dropped and the uploadRow has been added to the uploadTable.
 If not set, the upload starts automatically.
 If set, the upload starts when the callBack parameter is called.
 **Note:** This is the equivalent to the basic file upload's *init* callBack option.